Other useful information

 Unfortunately, statistics show that many incidents of credit card fraud and identity theft are committed by a family member or a friend of the victim.
 Below are some common tactics used to commit fraud and identity theft.
 It is wise to be careful in today’s marketplace to protect your identity and financial accounts.

-If you are going to be away from home for an extended period of time, have the Post Office hold your mail or have a trusted friend or neighbor collect it for you.
-Don’t carry you social security card or other unnecessary personal documents in your purse or wallet if they are not needed.
+If you are going to be away from home for an extended period of time, have the U.S. Postal Service hold your mail or have a trusted friend or neighbor collect it for you.
+Don’t carry you Social Security card or other unnecessary personal documents in your purse or wallet if they are not needed.
 Always be careful when giving your credit and debit cards to someone to make a purchase.
 For example, if you pay for dinner at a restaurant, be cautious with where your credit or debit card is taken and that it is not out of sight for an unnecessarily long period of time.
 If you suspect any suspicious activity, contact your financial institution immediately.
 You can also request a credit report, and each consumer is entitled to three free reports a year, one from each of the three major credit bureaus.

 It is common for criminals to search through dumpsters looking for bills or other paper with your sensitive personal information on it.
-When organizations do not properly dispose of paper documents with information such as credit card number or social security number, a criminal is able to take that information and commit fraud or identity theft.
+When organizations do not properly dispose of paper documents with information such as credit card numbers or Social Security numbers, a criminal is able to take that information and commit fraud or identity theft.

 Always be careful in supplying sensitive information on a paper document.
-If you do, ask about the companies data destruction procedures and ensure that your sensitive information is properly shredded and disposed.
+If you do, ask about the company’s data destruction procedures and ensure that your sensitive information is properly shredded and disposed of.
 Also, shred your own documents at home if they contain sensitive personal information.
-Criminals also rummage through individuals' trash.
+Criminals also rummage through individuals’ trash.